ixugo/goddd/docs/2_request_warp_en.md

 3. Inconsistent response formats
 4. Business logic buried in technical details

-This article will introduce how to solve these problems through the elegant encapsulation solution of `web.WarpH`.
+This article will introduce how to solve these problems through the elegant encapsulation solution of `web.WrapH`.

 ## Elegant Solution

-`web.WarpH` is a generic-based encapsulation function that solves the above problems through:
+`web.WrapH` is a generic-based encapsulation function that solves the above problems through:

 1. Automatic parameter binding
 2. Unified error handling